dantcacenco/my-dashboard-app/working_session_aug27.md

   -c "YOUR SQL HERE"
 ```

-## 📝 SQL FOR STORAGE (If needed)
+## 📝 MAKE STORAGE BUCKETS PUBLIC (if needed)
 ```sql
 UPDATE storage.buckets
 SET public = true
 WHERE name IN ('job-photos', 'job-files');
 ```

-## ⚠️ RECENT WORK (in git history but not active)
-- Calendar modal implementation
-- Photo debug logging
-- Storage migration plan (IDrive e2)
-- Backup system template

-## 🚀 READY FOR NEXT TASK
+## 🚀 READY FOR YOUR DETAILED INSTRUCTIONS

-The codebase is back to a stable, working state.
+The build is working and deploying correctly to Vercel.
-All recent experimental work is preserved in git history if needed.
+Please explain what specific features or fixes you'd like to focus on.

 ## ⚡ QUICK COMMANDS